wooey/Wooey/README.md

 # <a name="install"></a>Installation

-    pip install django-djangui
+    pip install wooey

-## <a name="djonly"></a>A Djangui only project
+## <a name="djonly"></a>A Wooey only project

-There is a bootstrapper included with djangui, which will create a Django project and setup most of the needed settings automagically for you.
+There is a bootstrapper included with wooey, which will create a Django project and setup most of the needed settings automagically for you.

-    1. djanguify.py -p ProjectName
+    1. wooify.py -p ProjectName
     2. Follow the instructions at the end of the bootstrapper to create the admin user and access the admin page
     3. Login to the admin page wherever the project is